Developer(s) – Traveller’s Tales & Eurocom

 Storyline – 5/10

 The story is also a mere continuation of the template that the previous three games followed.
-Crash must collect another 25 crystals before Dr. Cortex, who has created a bulked out doppelganger of Crash named Crunch, who in turn, is assisted in battle by four destructive masks known as the Elementals.
-Aside from the plot being extremely unoriginal, the voice acting is also particularly below par; despite the fact that is has a pretty standout cast, with actors such as R. Lee Ermey, Mark Hamill, and Corey Burton.
+Crash must collect another 25 crystals before Dr. Cortex, who has created a bulked-out doppelganger of Crash named Crunch, who in turn, is assisted in battle by four destructive masks known as the Elementals.
+Aside from the plot being extremely unoriginal, the voice acting is also particularly below par; despite the fact that it has a pretty standout cast, with actors such as R. Lee Ermey, Mark Hamill, and Corey Burton.
 The opening scene where the stable villains of the series converse are also particularly cringe-worthy in my opinion.

 Originality – 0/10

 When Cerny left the project, the new developers brought in simply stripped the original plan of all its originality and simply made a game the same as most other titles in the series.
 There was nothing special about this game, and nothing added to make it stand out from even the original trilogy.
 There would be other games in the series, which would provide a somewhat interesting twist on gameplay, but to me, this was the point whereby Crash Bandicoot lost its status as one of the most recognizable characters in gaming and has been left to languish in obscurity ever since.

 Overall, Crash Bandicoot: The Wrath of Cortex was reduced from being a potentially excellent game to a bland and largely forgettable experience.
 It’s regrettable that history went in the direction that it did, and the rumor that Sony plan to release a new game in the series has since been confirmed, then the end result will have to be a much greater game than this.